 The New York Times printed an article this month entitled, “Why Bilinguals are Smarter”.
 This short piece reviews some of the mounting evidence that knowing more than one language has deep cognitive benefits that, on the surface, seem to have little to do with language.
 Infants and children who are fluent in two languages have been shown to outperform monolinguals (who speak only one language) on a number of tasks that measure executive functioning, or the ability to focus attention, keep important information in mind, and ignore or inhibit stimuli or thoughts that aren’t relevant to the task at hand.
 These findings are hotly discussed within psychology, and are some of the most exciting findings to come out of developmental psychology within recent years.

-The article mentions a task in which children must first sort shapes on the basis of color, then must switch to sorting by shape.
+The article gives the example a task in which children must first sort shapes on the basis of color, then must switch to sorting by shape.
 This type of task is very difficult for preschoolers, as it requires them to ignore the strong association they’ve just taught themselves, for example, between the color blue and the pile on the left.
-The ability to succeed on this type of task is not merely a nice party trick: executive function abilities on tasks just like this are strongly predictive of children’s academic success and their likelihood to have behavioral problems in school.
-This is more than just a correlation: preschool programs that emphasize executive functioning have had success at improving school outcomes.
-Early development of executive functioning may be especially important as it sets children on a path to success in the early school years, but these skills vary substantially amongst adults as well, and these differences impact our ability to focus, to multitask, and to problem solve.
-The research so far suggests that bilinguals of every age outperform their peers on executive functioning tasks, on average.
+The higher ability of bilingual children to succeed on this type of task is not just a nice party trick: success on tasks just like this is predictive of children’s academic success and their likelihood to have behavioral problems in school.
+Indeed, preschool programs that emphasize executive functioning have had success at improving school outcomes for at-risk children.
+Having good executive functioning abilities may be especially important for young children, as it sets them on a path to success in the early school years, but these skills vary widely amongst adults as well, and these differences affect our ability to focus, to multitask, and to problem solve.
+The research so far suggests that on average, bilinguals of every age outperform their peers on executive functioning tasks.
 Indeed, these benefits even appeared to help older bilinguals stave off dementia or Alzheimer’s disease in old age.

 These findings are fascinating because they’re unexpected: while there are obvious benefits of speaking multiple languages, the idea that knowing two languages affects your ability to think in nonverbal contexts is not immediately intuitive.
-They’re also exciting because executive functioning skills are so important, and these findings suggest that learning a second language will confer these important benefits on children or adults who take the time to do so.
-As a poplular science piece, the New York Times article primarily focuses on these two aspects of the research.
+They’re also exciting because executive functioning skills are so important, and this research suggests a concrete way to improve them.
+The research has reached the point where it makes sense to recommend that parents with the option raise their children bilingual.